 Customized sports mouth guards for athletes are the best protection available to reduce the severity of sports-related dental injuries.
-Dr. Ken Cirka and Dr. Jessica Meier are experienced Center City dentists, ready to provide Philadelphia athletes with strong, reliable mouth guards to protect teeth and gums.
+Dr. Ken Cirka, Dr. Jessica Meier, Dr. Mimi Jeon and Dr. Stephanie Smith are experienced Center City dentists, ready to provide Philadelphia athletes with strong, reliable mouth guards to protect teeth and gums.

 Collisions happen on the playing field, falls happen on the court, hits happen in the rink.
 Whether you or your child plays a contact sport, a mouth protector is an essential piece of equipment, just like a helmet, uniform, cleats, knee pads, or skates.

 Direct impact to the mouth can cause serious dental damage, including:

 Protective mouth guards are usually mandatory for high-contact sports like football, hockey, soccer, rugby, basketball, lacrosse, or boxing.
 While it’s easy to assume that some sports don’t require a mouth guard – particularly independent endeavors like track and field, skateboarding, or gymnastics – accidents happen.
 All sports are safer when the participants wear mouthguards.

 Mouth guards can be designed to cover the upper teeth, or they can be shaped to protect both the upper and lower jaws.
 While mouthguards can be purchased at a sporting goods store or pharmacy, this option leaves the wearer susceptible to even more than just dental injury.